flrntdfr/RyefieldSociety.com/_posts/2021-05-12-tapoa-cassette.md

 permalink: /news/2021-05-12-001
 ---

-In order to  celebrate the 1st anniversary of its digital release, Spleencore Records is <!--more-->offering my EP "The Alternative Path Of Abstraction" a limited cassette edition.
+To celebrate the first anniversary of its digital release, Spleencore Records is <!--more-->offering my EP "The Alternative Path Of Abstraction" a limited cassette edition.
 As a bonus track: a previously unreleased piano reprise of "Meadows".

-10 copies for sale starting today !
+Limited edition of 10 copies
 Cassette: 6€
 Shipping to France: 2.70€, to Europe/World: 5.50€